MusicMakers/MusicMakers/README.md

 We will be using the markov process to derive the new song with markov model generated from the inputs.
 As for the keys in the markov model, we thought of using chords, notes, or just segments of predetermined duration.
 As we research more about audio files, we realise that they are mostly in binary format.
 A mp3 file is divided into small blocks (frame) of constant length 0.026 sec.
 Initially, we thought of using these frames as the key.
 But Jia Wern come across the Jmusic library which may better assist us in processing the audio file.
 Thus, we have not decided which will be the better approach, more discussion is required here.

-Stacks considered:Spring framework
+Stacks considered: Spring framework, Jmusic, App.js, Gulp

-JmusicApp.js

-Gulp